cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

                    (the verbose arg can be repeated for more verbose output)

 Exit codes:
-   0    - All files properlly mapped
+   0    - All files properly mapped
 When non-zero, the exit code is the bitwise or of the following values:
    1    - At least one unmapped file found
    2    - Superblock file missing or corrupt